Khaldoun1967/Automotive-K-Line-wifi-tester-using-ESP8266-for-SAMAND-ECU-SIEMENS-VDO-SIM2K-34VR-/README.md

 This work contains two major parts:
 1- The hardware adapter connected to the vehicle obd2 port.
 2- The Software on the labtop that processes the data received over wifi from the hardware adapter.
+The hardware adapter is based on the esp8266 microcontroller and it is connected to the vehicle obd2 port through a k-line driver over a serial connection.
+At the same time the adapter  is connected with the consumer smart device (labtop, tablet, smart phone) by wifi connection.